 This layered cocktail was a bit of a revelation for us.
 It starts out like all gimlets do, with puckery sweet lime and floral gin, but that soon gives way to the deeper sweet of the Chartreuse — full of mint and spice and medicinal herbs.
 And then just as you’re settling in, the celery comes shining through, clear as a bell and as fresh and perfect as it is wondrous.

 Yet for all that layered complexity, this is a pleasing, easy sort of drink.
-Too easy?
-Maybe.
-If you’re making it for friends, you’d better think more voluminously than the shaker.
-A gallon mason jar with a spigot will do nicely.
+It’s also very pretty: You may want to make a couple batches and pour it into a Mason jar or pitcher.
 Between the lime and the emerald green of the Chartreuse, the drink is the color of new leaves — it’ll look like a lovely jar of spring.

 Pinch of salt